Thomas Ravenel Gets A Second Extension On His Plea Deal

 — FITSNews.com ???? (@fitsnews) April 10, 2019

 Ravenel’s legal problems have been made additionally challenging by his prior conviction on the charge that he possessed cocaine with the intent to distribute in 2o07, says the Post and Courier.
-While he was the South Carolina State treasurer, Ravenel was sentenced to ten months in federal prison, and was forced to resign his post.
+While he was the South Carolina state treasurer, Ravenel was sentenced to 10 months in federal prison and was forced to resign his post.

 U.S. District Judge Joseph Anderson Jr. handed down the sentence to Ravenel after a source testified that the politician used cocaine at “27 out of 30 parties” at his downtown Charleston home and stated that he was disappointed that a politician had broken the law.